16 comments

 Hopefully better engineering-driven tradeoffs are made regarding track maintenance, but hey, this is Spain, not a place where we are good at efficient, reliable safety processes: See the failures in Valencia for the DANA, where the chain between the meteorologists seeing a risk that led to recommending evacuation, and the actual order of evacuation was so slow, so we ended up with 229 deaths.

-• masklinn 12 hours ago
+• masklinn 12 days ago

 A component here is the highly unfortunate timing of two trains crossing one another as one of the trains derailed.
 Both trains look like rigid HSRs, and usually when these derails they stay very stable and rarely have fatalities.